bpamiri/cfwheels-dotenvsettings/README.md

 ---

 # Instructions
-Just drop the zip file into your `plugins` folder and restart your applicaiton or use the wheels cli to install
+Just drop the zip file into your `plugins` folder and restart your application or use the wheels cli to install

 `box install cfwheels-plugin-dotenvsettings`